-Kerry Prather serves as President of Franklin College.
+Kerry N. Prather serves as the 17th President of Franklin College.

-Over the duration of his 37-year Franklin College career, Prather has served as assistant dean of students, associate director of admissions, acting vice president for enrollment management and acting vice president for administration.
+Over the duration of his 39-year Franklin College career, Prather has served as assistant dean of students, associate director of admissions, acting vice president for enrollment management and acting vice president for administration.
 For much of his career, he has served in executive leadership positions, including as a Cabinet officer in four administrations.
-Prather was named Acting President in January, 2020.

 He joined the Franklin College staff in 1982 as the assistant men’s basketball coach and was promoted to head coach the following year.
 He was named Director of Athletics in 1989.
 Under his leadership, Franklin College expanded athletic opportunities for students to the current level of 21 intercollegiate sports and upgraded and built new athletic facilities throughout the campus.